Tsuki025/Cinema-Web-Application/README.md

 ## Schedule of screenings
 ![image](https://github.com/user-attachments/assets/ccab167a-c3f2-47ad-84d5-4dacfd86bfe4)

-## LICENSE
-Copyright (c) 2025 [Jakub Kmiołek]

-This work is licensed for non-commercial use only.
-Redistribution, modification, and usage for educational and personal purposes are permitted.
-Commercial use is strictly prohibited without explicit permission from the author.

 ## Annotation
 This project was created with help tutorials and documentations.
 Special thanks to the creators of the technologies and libraries used in this project.